USS Sims (DD-409)

 USS Sims (DD-409) was the lead ship of her class of destroyers in the United States Navy during World War II.
 She was the first ship to be named for William Sims, an Admiral who pushed for the modernization of the Navy.

+Construction and commissioning

-Sims was laid down on 15 July 1937 by Bath Iron Works Corporation, Bath, Maine; launched on 8 April 1939; sponsored by Mrs. Anne Erwin Sims; and commissioned on 1 August 1939.
+Sims was laid down on 15 July 1937 by Bath Iron Works Corporation in Bath, Maine.
+She was launched on 8 April 1939, sponsored by Mrs. Anne Erwin Sims, and commissioned on 1 August 1939.

 Service history

 Inter-War Period

 After shakedown training in the Caribbean and post-shakedown availability in the Boston Navy Yard, Sims joined the Atlantic Squadron at Norfolk, Virginia on 2 August 1940.
 The destroyer operated with the Neutrality Patrol in Caribbean and South Atlantic waters.
 In November–December 1940, Sims patrolled off Martinique.
 On 28 May 1941, the ship arrived at Newport, Rhode Island, and began operating from there.
 She sailed for Iceland on 28 July with an American task force.
 In August, the destroyer patrolled the approaches to Iceland.
 In September–October, the ship made two North Atlantic patrols.
 Sims had been attached to Destroyer Squadron 2 (DesRon 2) since she began making Neutrality Patrols.